Introduction

 "Congratulations Doctor Cook!" the rest repeated.

 "Gentlemen, let's not start that argument again.
-Dr Cook is welcome to return to our University to pursue any other Doctorate he might choose," Dean Thompson said, interrupting an old argument.
+Dr Cook is welcome to return to our University to pursue any other Doctorate he might choose," Dean Thompson said, interrupting an old and ongoing argument.

 I eventually made it to my family, where Mom enveloped me in a hug, with a whispered, "I'm so proud of you."
 She passed me to my grandparents, who gave me big congratulatory hugs, and then I got one from my little sister Mattie.
-Then, uncharacteristically Matt hugged me too, with a whispered, "Well done, little boss," and handed me to my Dad, who with a beaming smile on his face, hoisted me over his head.
+Then, uncharacteristically Matt hugged me too, with a whispered, "Well done, little boss."
+He picked me up and handed me to my Dad, who with a beaming smile on his face, hoisted me over his head.

 "Let's go celebrate!" came the cheer from the family.

 We were having a big party at the roof of our hotel.
-Last year, when my Grandpa Joe learned that the family was going to move to Tulsa so I could attend university, he purchased a hotel in downtown Tulsa, the first of ten so far.
-It had needed serious renovation, which my Dad had overseen.
-Part of the remodel had turned the top floor into lab space for me, the floors below into private apartments for my family, my grandparents, my friend Matt, and most recently my lawyer Jennifer.
+Last year, when my Grandpa Joe learned that the family was going to move to Tulsa so I could attend university, he purchased a hotel in downtown Tulsa, the first of ten hotels so far.
+It had needed serious renovation, having been stripped by the previous owners, which my Dad had overseen.
+Part of the remodel had turned the top floor into lab space for me, the floors below into private apartments for my family, my grandparents, my friend Matt, and most recently my lawyer Jennifer Parz.
 But the two jewels of the hotel, the fabulous Beaux Arts lobby and the rooftop penthouse bar and lounge, were complete and would be on full display today.

-As always, I was with Matt, and in the back, Grandpa sat with me.
-Dad sat up front in the passenger seat.
+As always, I was with Matt, and sat in the back.
+Grandpa sat with me.
+Dad sat up front in the passenger seat next to Matt.
 The other van carried Mom and Mattie in the back, and Grandma up front.
-Grandpa was gushing about how proud he was of me, "You know on my side of the family we've had college graduates, but never a doctor.
-Not even a medical doctor.
+Grandpa was gushing about how proud he was of me, "You know on my side of the family we've had College graduates, but never a Doctor.
+Not even a medical Doctor.
 My Grandfather, when he came to this country, he sold combs.
 From door to door, he sold combs and brushes and shoe shine kits.

 I smiled as best I could.
 I knew this party wasn't about me, but mainly about everyone involved in my life wanting to congratulate themselves for their part in my accomplishments.
 Either way I was determined to have fun.